vitorpereira2607/vitorpereira2607/README.md

-# 👨‍💻 About Me:

-👋 Hi, I'm Vitor

-💡 I'm currently developing [**ChatApp**](https://github.com/vitorpereira2607/chatapp), a MERN stack application that allows users to chat with others in real-time.
+💡 Currently developing [**ChatApp**](https://github.com/vitorpereira2607/chatapp), a MERN stack application that allows users to chat with others in real-time.

 # 💻 Tech Stack: